ComboStudio/CBRumblrAPI/README.md

 	npm run prod

-Now, if you're setting up the full experience, [head over here]: https://github.com/ComboStudio/CBRumblr and finish the rest of the setup for iOS!
+**Note:** If you're setting up the full experience, **[head over here](https://github.com/ComboStudio/CBRumblr)** and finish the rest of the setup for iOS!

 ## People who did this

-We're a [tiny product studio called Combo]: https://www.combostudio.co from London who love making gnarly digital products just like this (or alternatively, absolutely nothing like this).
+We're a [tiny product studio called Combo](https://www.combostudio.co) from London who love making gnarly digital products just like this (or alternatively, absolutely nothing like this).

 Interested in working with us?
 Sweet, our mailboxes are wide open.
-Drop us a line on [sam@combostudio.co]: mailto:sam@combostudio.co.
+Drop us a line on [sam@combostudio.co](mailto:sam@combostudio.co).

 ## License